Amazon Kindle buying guide

 The Amazon Kindle rules the eBook reading world, but which model should you purchase?
 Make sure you read our comprehensive guide before you buy.

 Kindles are perfect for reading: the standard model is small and light and reads like real paper without glare even from the sun.
-They also have the advantage of low power consumption, allowing you to read for up to a month on a single charge—based on half hour of reading per day.
+They also have the advantage of low-power consumption, allowing you to read for up to a month on a single charge, based on 30 minutes of reading per day.

 - Organise your library.
 You can organise your Kindle into custom collections or categories, depending on how you want to sort your reading material.